Romanmc72/dataengineering-class/courses/101-getting-started/SQL/README.md

 ## The Goal Here

-Unfortunately you cannot really run SQL if there is not database to run it against.
+Unfortunately you cannot really run SQL if there is not a database to run it against (except maybe on [db-fiddle](https://www.db-fiddle.com/)).
 So here we have a few bash scripts.
 One will launch the database and the other will tear it down.
 Once the database is up and running you will be provided with a window in your browser to view through which you can write SQL.
 The database should be pre-populated with some data so we will log in and run a few simple queries to get down the basics of what it is and how it works.

 ### Running the code